Giant kelpfish: Distribution

 The giant kelpfish is native to the west coast of North America.
 It is found most commonly in the warmer waters of Point Conception, California, to southern Baja California.
 It inhabits rocky areas with dense canopies of giant kelp and other large seaweeds.
 It is also known that they may use eelgrass or surfgrass as a substitute for their preferred habitat of understory algae.
-Juveniles have been observed to utilize the upper portions of macroalgae while the older individuals gather near the base of the plant.[7]
+Juveniles have been observed to utilize the upper portions of macroalgae while the older individuals gather near the base of the plant.
 They prefer to live near the surface to moderately deep waters due to the abundance of sunlight and in turn, dense vegetation for their nests and protection.

 Reproduction and courtship

 The giant kelpfish is oviparous, as opposed to some other members of the Clinidae family that are viviparous and bear live young.
 Giant kelpfish spawn all year, but most often in the spring.
 Spawning has been recorded to take about 40–60 minutes.
 Eggs are carried and deposited in the nest by the female, while the male chases away any potential intruders.
 The male comes in to fertilize the eggs various times throughout this process and immediately after, returns to guarding.
 The male's territory consists of the oviposition site and is guarded heavily when eggs are present and sparsely when they are not.

-The male defends against conspecifics and predators both when the female is in the nest and after she has deposited and left it [3].
-Males may spot a conspecific up to 3 meters away from their territory and will react to it depending on size and type of species.
+The male defends against conspecifics and predators both when the female is in the nest and after she has deposited and left it.
+Males may spot a conspecific up to 3 m away from their territory and will react to it depending on size and type of species.
 It is unclear which sex creates the nest/territory, seeing as they spawn year-round, and have nests ever present.
-When the nest is created, it is made with soft red and or brown algae and no hard substances [2].
+When the nest is created, it is made with soft red and or brown algae and no hard substances.
 It is kept well-concealed within the kelp beds.